The Bankrate promise

 International students may have a hard time getting approved for credit when they need it.
-If you’re a permanent resident or you have a certain visa, that may be all you need in order to get a student loan.
-But if not, some lenders specialize in offering student loans to international students who may not meet the standard requirements for traditional private loans, though international students may need to have a co-signer who is a U.S. citizen to be approved.
+They are also generally not eligible for federal student loans, which leaves private loans as their only option.
+Some lenders specialize in offering student loans to international students who may not meet the standard requirements for traditional private loans, though international students may need to have a co-signer who is a U.S. citizen to be approved.

-However, if you need private student loans for bad credit, there are lenders that have less-stringent credit requirements for college students who haven’t had the chance to build credit or students who need the funding but don’t have a stellar credit history.
-Just keep in mind that these loans typically charge higher interest rates than standard private loans.
+However, if you need private student loans for bad credit, some lenders have less stringent credit requirements for college students who haven’t had the chance to build credit or students who need the funding but don’t have a stellar credit history.
+Remember that these loans typically charge higher interest rates than standard private loans.